kyma-incubator/compass/docs/architecture/labeling.md

 While adding new tenat, LabelDefinition `scenarios` is automatically created.

+## Requirements

+- Creating, reading and deleting all labels within tenant
+- Defining `scenarios` label values and using them for labeling Applications and Runtimes
+- Reading all label keys for tenant
+- Validating label values against JSON schema / type
+- Labeling new Application/Runtime with `scenarios: default` label, if no scenario label is specified
+- Query Applications / Runtimes by particular scenario (key: value)

 ## API

 To manage Labels and LabelDefinitions, the following GraphQL API is proposed: